Technical analysis of stock charts is both a science and an art.

 Fundamental analysts consider the market to be 20% psychology and 80% scientific.

-Psychological or scientific may be open for debate, but there is no questioning the current price of a security.
+Psychological or scientific may be open for debate, but there is no questioning the current price action of a security.
 After all, it is available for all to see and nobody doubts its legitimacy.

 The price set by the market reflects the total perception of all participants - and we are not talking about amateurs here.
 These participants have considered (discounted) everything possible and settled on a price to buy or sell.
 The forces of supply and demand are at work.